aavegotchi/aavegotchi-wiki/README.md

 - Sidebar: `components/Sidebar`.
 - Global Styles `styles.css`.
-- Pages: `/p/[pageID]` fetches the Markdown file of the current page
+- Pages: `/[lang]/[pageID]` fetches the localized Markdown file of the current page.

+## Localization

+All localization will be done via the CrowdIn platform at https://crowdin.com/project/aavegotchi-wiki.
+Currently we're testing the workflow with Chinese - Simplified but will soon add other languages!